awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_AudioStream.md

  **AudioEvent**   <a name="transcribe-Type-streaming_AudioStream-AudioEvent"></a>
 A blob of audio from your application\.
 You audio stream consists of one or more audio events\.
+For information on audio encoding formats in Amazon Transcribe, see [Speech input](input.md)\.
+For information on audio encoding formats in Amazon Transcribe Medical, see [Speech input](input-med.md)\.
+For more information on stream encoding in Amazon Transcribe, see [Event stream encoding](event-stream.md)\.
+For information on stream encoding in Amazon Transcribe Medical, see [Event stream encoding](event-stream-med.md)\.
 Type: [AudioEvent](API_streaming_AudioEvent.md) object
 Required: No